mightybigcar/synaptics-rmi4/README-SYNAPTICS.txt

 the file that defines BUS_SPI, and add the above line to it, after the BUS_SPI definition.

++ Add entries to the hid_have_special_driver[] list in drivers/hid/hid-core.c.
+The last two entries in the included hid-core.c file with the vendor ID USB_VENDOR_ID_SYNAPTICS should be added to the hid_have_special_driver[] in your kernel tree.
+For kernels 3.10.xxx, the HID_DEVICE macro added a group parameter which should be HID_GROUP_ANY.
+Older kernels should remove the second parameter.

 + edit drivers/input/Makefile and drivers/input/KConfig to reference
 drivers/input/rmi4 appropriately (see the reference files in the tarball)